- Installation Guide

 $ sudo yum install ansible

-RPMs for RHEL 7 are available from the Ansible Engine repository.
+RPMs for RHEL 7 and RHEL 8 are available from the Ansible Engine repository.

-To enable the Ansible Engine repository, run the following command:
+To enable the Ansible Engine repository for RHEL 8, run the following command:

 Ansible version 2.4 and later can manage earlier operating systems that contain Python 2.6 or higher.